-This paper differs from the previous work on clinical trial supply chains by its focus.
-We study a simpler model with one drug candidate and aim at deriving structural results which provide managerial insights and enable efficient solution algorithms.
-Thus, our work is more closely related to the dynamic economic lot size (DEL) models and stochastic inventory models studied in the operations management literature.
+This paper differs from the previous quantitative work on clinical trial supply chains by its focus.
+We study a simpler model with only one drug candidate and aim at deriving structural results which provide managerial insights and enable efficient solution algorithms.
+In contrast to scheduling production in a resource-constrained environment for a portfolio of drug candidates (see relevant review in Verderame, 2010), the heart of our model is balancing production efficiency for a single product versus the potential for waste (as a result of a clinical trial failing) in an environment where an expensive end product is often destroyed as opposed to consumed.
+Given this, our work is also closely related to the dynamic economic lot size (DEL) models and stochastic inventory models studied in the operations management literature.

 There is a long lasting interest and huge body of literature on DEL models for productioninventory systems with time-varying but known demand.
-Wagner and Whitin (1958) proposes the basic model (referred to as the W-W model hereafter).
+Wagner and Whitin (1958) proposes the basic model (referred to as the W-W model hereafter) and which was named as one of the "Ten Most Influential Titles of Management Science's First 50 Years" (Hopp, 2004).
 The paper characterizes several important system properties and develops a polynomial solution algorithm.
-Since then, many extensions and variations of the model have been studied.
-For more general cost functions, see Eppen, et al. (1969), Veinott (1963) and Zangwill (1969).
+Since then, many extensions and variations of this model have been studied.
 For more efficient solution algorithms, see Aggarwal and Park (1993), Federgruen and Tzur (1991) and Wagelmans, et al. (1992).
 For DEL models with various capacity constraints, see, e.g., Florian, et al. (1980) and Shaw and Wagelmans (1998).
+For more general cost functions, see Eppen, et al. (1969), Veinott (1963) and Zangwill (1969).
+More recently, Chu et al. (2005) study a lot sizing problem with general economies of scale cost functions.
+Realizing the problem is NP-hard, they develop approximation solutions and perform a worst-case analysis.
 Zipkin (2000) provides a thorough review of models and solution techniques on this topic.